‘our manifest galaxy’

 ‘in on the act 1’

-University of Manchester and London Metropolitan University, (Spring 2005)
+University of Manchester and London Metropolitan University, England (Spring 2005)

 The first of Pamela’s two projects with James Thompson, Professor of Applied and Social Theatre at the University of Manchester, was a performance by Professor Thompson exploring the role of the international researcher in communicating information about the Rwandan genocide to non-Rwandan audiences.
 Pamela worked with Professor Thompson to create a piece of work he has performed widely at various venue in the UK including the London Metropolitan University.